-If you are exporting from Discoverer Plus to Microsoft Excel using Microsoft Internet Explorer v6.0, then a separate browser window might not launch as expected.
+If you are exporting from Discoverer Plus to Microsoft Excel using Microsoft Internet Explorer v6.0, a separate browser window might not launch as expected.
 This problem is due to a change in behavior in Microsoft Internet Explorer v6.0.

-Follow these instructions to work around the problem by specifying the Discoverer middle tier as a trusted site in Microsoft Internet Explorer (the menu options mentioned in these steps are correct at the time of writing):
+Follow the instructions below to work around the problem by specifying the Discoverer middle tier as a trusted site in Microsoft Internet Explorer (the menu options mentioned below are correct at the time of writing):

-- Select Tools, Internet Options from the Microsoft Internet Explorer menu bar to display the Internet Options dialog. - Display the Security tab.
+- 1. Select Tools | Internet Options from the Microsoft Internet Explorer menu bar to display the Internet Options dialog. - 2.
+Display the Security tab.

-- 3. Select the Trusted Sites icon and click the Sites to display the Trusted sites dialog. - 4.
-Enter the URL of the Discoverer middle tier in the following format:
+- 3. Select the Trusted Sites icon and click the Sites button to display the Trusted sites dialog. - 4.
+Enter the URL of the Discoverer middle tier in the format:

-http://host.domain:por
+http://<host.domain>:<port>

-- host.domain is the server name and domain on which the Oracle HTTP Server is installed - port is the port number (typically 7777 or 7778) on which Discoverer is installed
+- <host.domain> is the server name and domain on which the Oracle HTTP Server is installed - <port> is the port number (typically 7777 or 7778) on which Discoverer is installed